gevent/gevent/README.rst

   pip install setuptools 'cython>=0.23.4' git+git://github.com/gevent/gevent.git#egg=gevent

-.. note:: You must have Cython installed to build a checkout.
+.. note:: You must have Cython, a C compiler, and the Python
+          development headers installed to build a checkout.

 Running Tests
 -------------